JulianIrigoyen/solana-sniper/README.md

 #### Liquidity Analysis
 Liquidity refers to how easily an asset can be bought or sold in the market without affecting its price.
+In the context of Solana and DeFi, it refers to the total value of the token/SOL available in the liquidity pool.=
+- HIGH LIQUIDITY IS A SIGNAL OF A HEALTHIER MARKET, because the market can sustain more operations with out affecting the price.
+SO:
     - High liquidity means large quantities of the token can be traded relatively quickly and with minimal price impact.
     - Low liquidity means that even small trades can lead to significant price changes.

-High vs. Low Liquidity:
-- High Liquidity: Preferred for scalping as it allows for quick entry and exit at predictable prices.
-- Low Liquidity: Can lead to slippage (the difference between the expected price of a trade and the price at which the trade is executed), making it harder to execute large orders without impacting the price.

 #### FDV (Fully Diluted Valuation) Analysis
 Fully Diluted Valuation refers to the valuation of a token if all its future supply were issued and at current market prices.